IgorSobol/Lectures-and-presentations/README.md

   * ``` DNU ```
   This folder contains lectures for DNU students in the Dnieper.
-  The purpose of these lectures is to give students a basic understanding of who the HTML Coder is.
+  The purpose of these lectures is to give students a basic understanding of who is the HTML Coder.
   Also help determine the further path of development and acquisition of the profession of HTML Coder.

    * ``` RubyCourses ```